michaelbach/FrACT10/CONTRIBUTING.md

 This file is part of FrACT10.

-If anything is unclear, don't hesitate to contact me <michael.bach@uni-freiburg.de>.
+If anything is unclear, don't hesitate to contact me <bach@uni-freiburg.de>.

 ## What’s the development workflow?

 - Install Cappuccino <https://www.cappuccino.dev>.
-This, in principle, also runs in Unix/Linux, but all my explanation pertain to a MacOS environment.
+This, in principle, also runs in Unix/Linux, but all my explanation pertains to a MacOS environment.
 You should be fluent with the terminal.
-The Framework, built by the install, needs to be referred to appropriately in `ìndex.html`, see "directory structure" below.
+The Framework, built by the install processs, needs to be referred to appropriately in `ìndex.html`, see "directory structure" below.
 A good place to start: [Cappucino Wiki](https://github.com/cappuccino/cappuccino/wiki).

 - run `XcodeCapp`
 - add the folder containing all FrACT₁₀ files to XcodeCapp and use the hammer symbol to open this project in Xcode